Asset Cost-per-Use

-Compare the TCO of a premium espresso setup against daily café runs.
+Compare the TCO of a premium espresso setup against daily café runs or capsule systems.

 Configure Parameters